Lower School Curriculum

 - look for and express regularity in repeated reasoning.

-The Lower School features a unique elementary science program.
-Beginning in pre-Kindergarten, the students receive science instruction from two to three dedicated Lower School science instructors in our two science labs.
-One of our labs is designed for pre-Kindergarten and Kindergarten students and the other lab is home to our 1st through 5th grade students.
+The Lower School features a unique elementary STEAM program.
+Beginning in pre-Kindergarten, the students receive Science, Technology, Engineering, Arts, and Mathematics (STEAM) instruction from two to three dedicated Lower School facilitators in our two state-of-the-art SmartLabs.
+One of our labs is designed for pre-Kindergarten through 2nd grade students and the other lab is home to our 3rd through 5th grade students.

-In addition, students incorporate the use of 21st Century Skills to empower them in areas such as:
+Our STEAM program enables students to seamlessly integrate STEAM skills, while applying this knowledge in a real world context.
+Students incorporate the use of 21st Century Skills to empower them in areas such as:

 One aspect of our social studies program for grades Pre-K-3 is built around research themes from the Open Court reading program.
 These themes include Helping Hands, Homes, Making a New Nation, and Taking a Stand.